justingrammens/THAT-2022-WI/Hello_ML_World/README.md

 # Run Tests

 1. Setup your environment using Docker
-    1.1 Launch a new docker container using this:
+    1. Launch a new docker container using this:
-    1.2 `docker run -it --name ubuntu ubuntu:latest bash`
+    2. `docker run -it --name ubuntu ubuntu:latest bash`

 2. If you have docker already installed
-    2.1 `docker start ubuntu`
+    1. `docker start ubuntu`
-    2.3 `docker exec -it ubuntu bash`
+    2. `docker exec -it ubuntu bash`

-3. Intall the following packages:
+3. Install the following packages:

 `apt-get update
 apt-get install git